Croissant

 • 41.
 What is the effect of starch gelatinization on the gluten network during baking?

-A) It strengthens the gluten network.
+A) It increases the flexibility of the gluten network.

 B) Starch gelatinization draws water from the gluten network, decreasing its flexibility.

-C) It has no effect on the gluten network.
+C) It strengthens the gluten network.

 • 42.
 What is the impact of fat on freshly baked croissants?